 Patons Kroy Socks.
 You can find this yarn at Michaels, Joanns, Amazon, etc. It’s pretty similar to Felici and is a great, sturdy sock yarn.
 I have made my husband a couple pairs with this yarn and the colors work up really neat.
 It’s also a great, affordable price.

 Sock yarn nays

 Capretta Superwash from KnitPicks is 80% Fine Superwash Merino Wool, 10% Cashmere, 10% Nylon.
 It is suuuper soft and comes in gorgeous colors, so I had to try it for a pair of shorty socks.
 They were nice for one day and then started to get incredibly fuzzy and pill like crazy.
 After washing and drying like the yarn says you can, it’s almost embarrassing how bad they look.
 I’m not exactly sure why this yarn is called “superwash” or why the description mentions that it’s perfect for socks.
 It’s a beautiful, delicate yarn that I think would be nice for a sweater that you ONLY hand wash very gently.
 I will say it didn’t shrink and has not thinned, so I do wear these to sleep in.

 Any yarn that is not specifically sock yarn.
 I made a cute pair of DK shorty socks but the yarn was 100% merino instead of a wool/nylon blend and they ended up felting really bad and also just didn’t feel great on my feet.
 If you want to make thick socks, I highly recommend pulling double sock yarn.
-Summer Lee Knits has a great pattern called the Thicksgiving Socks that are written exactly for that. 🙂 The only worsted yarn I can think of with the same fiber content as sock yarn is Felici Worsted that I talked about above.
+I have a few sock patterns that I hold double fingering for.
+One is the Willow Sock Set, and the other is the Team Socks pattern.

 One more thing…